Blob algebra approach to modular representation theory: Introduction

 Let $k$ be a field (we could even take $k$ to be the ring of integers in this definition and then extend scalars) and let $R:=k[\alpha_s]_{s\in S}$ be the polynomial ring in variables $\alpha_s$ parametrized by the set of simple reflections $S$.
-The ring $R$ is endowed with an action of $W$ and with an operator $\partial_s:R\rightarrow R$ that we do not make explicit in this introduction.
+The ring $R$ is endowed with an action of $W$ and with an operator $\partial_s:R\rightarrow R$ that we make explicit in this section \ref{real}.

 The morphisms in $\HC_{\mathrm{BS}}$ are (modulo some local relations) linear combinations over $R$ of isotopy classes of some decorated planar graphs embedded in the strip $\mathbb{R}\times [0,1]$.
 For example, a morphism between $\red{\bullet} \, \blue{\bullet}\, \red{\bullet}\, \green{\bullet}\, \blue{\bullet}\,\red{\bullet}$ (bottom) and $\green{\bullet}\, \blue{\bullet}\,\red{\bullet }$ (top) looks like